Is there anything more embarrassing than being a travel writer with a fear of flying?

 The more I travelled, the more scared I became.

-It reached the point where during the week leading up to taking a flight, I’d have gruesome, graphic nightmares of being in a plane crash, which would then have me convinced it was a premonition and that I shouldn’t get on the plane.
+It reached the point where, during the week leading up to taking a flight, I’d have gruesome, graphic nightmares of being in a plane crash, which would then leave me convinced it was a premonition and I shouldn’t get on the plane.

-So here’s how I did it.
+Here’s how I did it.

 I Better Educated Myself